 As with our winter heating guide to electric heaters, the energy consumption of our picks didn’t play into our decision, as we’re again assuming you’re already part of the Bulk Energy Movement, and that means you’re no longer worried about whether you’ll have to sell a body part to pay your energy bill at the end of winter this year.

-If you haven’t joined Bulk Energy, then head over to our contact form and pop in your details and we’ll get back to you.
+If you haven’t joined Bulk Energy, then head over to our contact page, give us a call or shoot us an email.
 In the meantime, prepare to say goodbye to old mate, Previously High Energy Bill, because you won’t be seeing him ever again.